FAQ on export financing

 - country risk

-But of course you cover these risks with supplier credit cover and relieve your liquidity by selling your receivables.
+But of course you secure these risks with a supplier credit cover of the Federal Republic of Germany (Hermesdeckung) against a payment default due to political or economic risks and relieve your liquidity and your balance sheet by selling the receivables, a forfaiting.

 In order to remain internationally competitive, exporters must also be able to offer their foreign customers attractive payment terms together with the product, i.e. the most tailor-made, long-term financing possible from a single source.
 Customers often demand financing terms of several years.

-Forfaiting comprises the non-recourse sale of all receivables from the export transaction (installments agreed with the importer) to a bank or specialised forfaiting company; in the event of the importer failing to pay at a later date, no recourse can be taken to the exporter.
-And the exporter immediately receives the cash value of the discounted instalments.
+Forfaiting involves the non-recourse sale of the entire receivables from the export transaction (installment payments agreed with the importer) to a bank or specialized forfaiting company; in the event of any non-payment by the importer occurring at a later date, there can be no further recourse to the exporter.
+Immediately after contractual delivery, the exporter receives the cash value of the purchase price installments reduced by the forfaiting costs.
 From the exporter's point of view, the supplier credit becomes a cash transaction.
-The exporter, however, remains responsible for the legal existence of the receivable and the proper execution of the supply transaction even after the sale of receivables.
+However, even after the sale of the receivable, the exporter remains responsible for its legal existence and the proper conduct of the delivery transaction.

-For exports to developing countries and emerging markets, it is usually only the Federal Government's supplier credit cover (coverage of political and economic risks) that enables the sale of receivables and leads to attractive financing and forfaiting conditions.
-In EU and other OECD countries, private credit insurance (e.g. Coface, euler-Hermes, Atradius) is often the better alternative.
+For exports to developing and emerging countries, it is usually only supplier credit cover from the federal government (covering political and economic risks) that enables the sale of receivables and leads to attractive financing and forfaiting conditions.

-The exporter would be well advised to apply for supplier credit cover or credit insurance in parallel with the supply contract negotiations.
-Here it is important to ensure that a low deductible for the commercial risks is set from the outset.
-Ideally, the deductible should be < 10% of the financing value.
-In this way, the economic ownership of the receivables can actually be transferred from the exporter to the bank or forfaiting company later on ("true sale") and the exporter's balance sheet is relieved.
-It is also advisable to discuss the drafting of the contract on the basis of the applicable accounting standards with the auditor or tax advisor so that the latter recognizes the true sale.
+The exporter does well to apply for supplier credit cover or credit insurance in parallel with the supply contract negotiations.
+It is important to ensure a low deductible for the commercial risks right from the start.
+Ideally, the reduction of the deductible to 5% should be applied for in the case of Hermes cover.
+This way, the economic ownership of the receivables can actually be transferred from the exporter to the bank or forfaiting company later ("true sale") and the exporter's balance sheet can be relieved.
+It is also advisable to discuss the drafting of the forfaiting agreement on the basis of the applicable accounting standards with the auditor or tax advisor so that the latter recognizes the true sale.
+Translated with www.DeepL.com/Translator (free version)

-On balance, a supplier credit with forfaiting is a very good solution for order volumes that are too low for buyer credits.
+On balance, a supplier credit with forfaiting is always a good solution when order volumes for buyer credits are too low or buyers want to have the exporter as their sole contractual partner.

 Advantages for you as an exporter